Jagatpal Singh: Early life

 He was son of King of Pithoria Jaimangal Singh.
 After his father he became king of Pithoria.
-He had palace which spread in land of 30 acres with two storey building and 100 rooms.
-The was temple of Shiva in pond of the palace.
-He was devotee of Shiva.
-He also made Shiva temple near his palace.
-People worship in the temple today also.
+He had a palace which spread in land of 30 acres with two storey building and 100 rooms.
+There was a temple of Shiva in the palace pond.
+He was a devotee of Shiva, and he also made Shiva temple near his palace.
+Also, people worship in the temple today.
 He had done many works for his subjects.
 He was popular among his subjects.
-But due to his support of British during Rebellion of 1957, he became antagonist in history.
+But due to his support of British during Rebellion of 1857, he became an antagonist in history.

 Rebellion of 1857

 During 1857 rebellion, he helped British Captain Thomas Wilkinson.
 He employed his soldiers to check rebel Jamindar and their allies.
 He made garrison during rebellion which is located around 11 km north of Pithoria.
 Thakur Vishwanath Shahdeo and Surendra Nath Shahdeo attacked British in Pithoria but Jagatpal Singh protect British.
 After fight of several days, the rebel Jamindar and their allies lost battle.
-Thakur Viswanath Shahdeo caught and hanged in a tree near Ranchi school on 16 April 1958 due to his statement.
+Thakur Viswanath Shahdeo caught and hanged in a tree near Ranchi school on 16 April 1858 due to his statement.
 Several other Rebel like Pandey Ganpat Rai also hanged due to his statement.
 His palace is now in ruins and thunderstorms fall in rainy season.